-Next, we review some of the major single-stage architectures for edge-based object detection:
+Next, we review some of the major single-stage architectures for edge-based AI object detection:

 - SSD: a very popular and lightweight architecture is the Single Shot multi-box Detector (SSD).
 SSD is based on anchors – predefined boxes used for prediction.
 The network predicts the class probabilities and the best anchor match for each object with additional small fixes for the predefined box.
 Predictions are aggregated from different feature maps within the network to improve the multi-scale capabilities of the network.
 The main idea is that the large feature maps would have enough resolution to make accurate predictions for small objects and the small feature maps would encompass enough receptive field to make accurate predictions for large objects[i].
 The final proposals from all the feature maps are aggregated and feed an NMS block that outputs only the surviving final predictions[ii].